Epinephelus fuscomarginatus

 Epinephelus fuscomarginatus, the darkmargin grouper, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
-It is found of the coast of eastern Australia.
+It is found off the coast of eastern Australia.

 Description

 Epinephelus fuscomarginatus has a body which has a standard length 3.0 to 3.4 times its depth.
 The preopercle has a rounded angle which has 4-9 small serrations.
 The dorsal fin contains 11 spines and 14 soft rays while the anal fin has 3 spines and 8 soft rays.
 The caudal fin is rounded.
 There are 60-67 scales in the lateral line.
 The flanks are marked with diffuse, irregular brown bars and blotches and there are wide dark brown margins to the soft rayed part of the dorsal fin, anal fin and caudal fins.
 It also has two indistinct, light brown bars which radiate from the eye to the rear edge of the gill cover in non sexually mature fish.
 There are no dark spots on the head, body and fins of this fish at any stage of its life.
 This species attains a length of at least 70 cm.